MaxMcIntyre/Year3-Notes/cs331/cs331-notes.md

 ### Associative Memory:
 * Involves encoding relationships between items
-   * E.g. Pavlov conditioning between a stimulus and a response
+   * E.g. Pavlovian conditioning between a stimulus and a response
    * A Hopfield Network (HN) uses associative memory to associate an input to a full memorised image
 * Associative Memory (aka Content Addressable Memory, CAM) is the ability to access an item by just knowing part of its content
    * There can be multiple fixed points in the HN